138th Field Artillery Brigade: History

 On 19 April 1968, the 2nd Battalion of the 138th was deployed to South Vietnam to provide fire support to the 101st Airborne Division in northern South Vietnam.
 On 19 June 1969, their firebase, Firebase Tomahawk, was attacked by the North Vietnamese Army 4th Regiment.
 The attack was repulsed, with the 138th suffering 9 casualties, and the North Vietnamese suffering 23.

 On 2 September 2006 the 138th Field Artillery Brigade was redesignated as the 138th Fires Brigade.
 On 7 July 2007, Soldiers of the 138th Fires Brigade were mobilized to Fort Sill, OK and deployed in Baghdad (during the War in Iraq), until 27 June 2008.
 On 1 September 2012, Soldiers from the brigade mobilized and deployed to Camp Lemmonier, Djibouti.
 Their task was to provide force protection and emergency response forces for the Combined Joint Task Force - Horn of Africa (CJTF-HOA).

-On August 12, 2023, Soldiers from Brigade were mobilized to Fort Bliss, TX and deployed to multiple locations in Southwest Asia in support of Operation Spartan Shield and Operation Inherent Resolve.
+On 12 August 2023, Soldiers from Brigade were mobilized to Fort Bliss, TX and deployed to multiple locations in Southwest Asia in support of Operation Spartan Shield and Operation Inherent Resolve.
 Their mission was to serve as the Force Field Artillery Headquarters for Combined Forces Land Component Commander.

+In 2025, the 138th Field Artillery Brigade was reorganized as the 138th Operational Fires Command, reflecting a shift toward corps-level fires integration and multi-domain operations.
+The unit then participated in a command post exercise with U.S. Army V Corps, demonstrating its role in providing deep fires and integrating National Guard capabilities into large-scale combat operations.